-The full board of the Jersey Legal Information Board, which is comprised of those members as set out on page 1, meets once a year in Spring to approve the Business Plan and the Annual Report and Financial Statements, and to monitor programme progress.
-It meets again in November to consider the strategic direction and projects of the Jersey Legal Information Board for the next three years.
+The full board of the Jersey Legal Information Board, which is comprised of those members as set out on page 1, meets twice a year in spring (to approve the Business Plan and the Annual Report and Financial Statements) and autumn.
+In addition, it periodically meets to consider the strategic direction and projects of the Jersey Legal Information Board for the forthcoming years.